ASTM D412 Tensile Test on Rubber and Elastomers

 - Thermoplastic elastomers (TPE) are polymers, polymer blends or compounds.
 They normally begin in pellet form, become liquid when heated, and can then be injected into a mold, for example.
 The thermoplastic takes shape as it cools and hardens.
 This process can be reversed by re-heating the material.
 TPE applications include drive belts, shock absorbers, breathing tubes, catheters, and shoe soles.

-Test objective Test performance and characteristic values Test equipment requirements Testing systems Automation
+Objectives and & applications Specimens Test performance and characteristic values Test equipment requirements Testing systems Automation

-- The objective of the test is to determine various material characteristic values, which can then be used in the development of new products, in meeting product performance goals, or for research and quality control.
+ASTM D412 provides specifications for the testing machine, the test specimens (including shape and size), and for the test procedure and appropriate methods to be used.
+The objective of the test is to determine various material characteristic values, which can then be used in the development of new products, in meeting product performance goals, or for research and quality control.

 Performing the test according to ASTM D412